kiudee/cs-ranking/README.rst

 *******
 CS-Rank
 *******
-CS-Rank is a Python package for context-sensitive ranking algorithms.
+CS-Rank is a Python package for context-sensitive ranking and choice algorithms.

-We implement the following new object ranking architectures:
+We implement the following new object ranking/choice architectures:

 * FATE (First aggregate then evaluate)
 * FETA (First evaluate then aggregate)

-In addition we also offer these benchmark algorithms for choice functions:
+In addition, we also implement these algorithms for choice functions:

 * RankNetChoiceFunction
 * GeneralizedLinearModel
 * PairwiseSVMChoiceFunction

-These are the state-of-the-art approaches for the discrete choice functions:
+These are the state-of-the-art approaches implemented for the discrete choice setting:

 * GeneralizedNestedLogitModel
 * MixedLogitModel
 * NestedLogitModel